rodrigo-arenas/portfolio/README.md

 ### Images:

-This folder is meant to keep images displayed over some routes, like blogs and projects.
+This folder keeps images displayed over some routes, like blogs and projects.
 For example, inside the projectsConfig.js file, the list of projects has a property called "image":

 ![projects_config.png](src/assets/images/projects_config.png)